top of page

 Clinical Examination

-Diagnosing tinnitus requires empathy, clinical acumen, and collaboration across medical disciplines.
+Diagnosing tinnitus requires a thoughtful blend of empathy, clinical skill, and teamwork across disciplines.

-• Physical Examination: A thorough examination of relevant structures is vital, including a full orthopedic, neurological, and vascular examination.
-This comprehensive assessment helps identify potential physical contributors to tinnitus and guides the personalized treatment plan.
+• Physical Examination: A thorough examination of orthopedic, neurological, and vascular systems is essential.
+This comprehensive assessment helps identify physical contributors to tinnitus, forming the basis for a tailored treatment plan.

 Examination Demonstration Videos

-TMD Exam: In this video, we provide an in-depth guide on how to diagnose temporomandibular disorder (TMD).
-This process requires a meticulous review of the patient's medical history and an extensive physical examination.
+TMD Exam: In this video, we provide an in-depth guide on diagnosing temporomandibular disorder (TMD).
+This process requires meticulously reviewing the patient's medical history and an extensive physical examination.

-Cervical Examination - Orthopaedic Testing: In this video Dr Mylonas performs a cervical orthopedic examination covering: palpation, range of motion, orthopedic examinations.
+Cervical Examination - Orthopaedic Testing: In this video, Dr Mylonas performs a cervical orthopedic examination covering palpation, range of motion, and orthopedic examinations.

 Cranial Nerve Exam: Performing a cranial nerve examination in the case of tinnitus is essential for identifying underlying issues with the cranial nerves, such as vestibulocochlear nerve disorders, and assessing associated neurological conditions.
 This examination supports comprehensive treatment planning, including the possibility of manual therapy if the tinnitus is musculoskeletal (MSK) related, and guides future management.